evnik/XcodeRN/Xcode12Beta3.md

 ### Testing

+#### Resolved in Xcode 12 beta 3

+*   UI target queries can now better target cells in the iOS Share Sheet.
+(49961747)

+*   iOS app unit tests for Swift code execute more reliably on Apple silicon.
+(65308436)

 #### Known Issues

 *   [`XCTAssert`](https://developer.apple.com/documentation/xctest/xctassert) and related assertion macros in Objective-C and Objective-C++ no longer include a reference to `self` to access the current test case.
 The compiler may now emit new warnings when building code with `-Wunused-variable` or `-Wunused-lambda-capture`, which declares an explicit variable or lambda capture for `self`.
 (60017011)

     **Workaround**: Remove the `self` variable or lambda capture because it’s no longer required by [`XCTAssert`](https://developer.apple.com/documentation/xctest/xctassert).

+*   Xcode can’t run UI tests for an iOS or iPadOS application on Apple silicon.
+If the active scheme/test plan includes both unit and UI tests, Xcode skips the UI tests, and logs a message that the UI tests were skipped in the test activity log.
+(60059698)

+*   Xcode doesn’t support running tests in parallel for an iOS or iPadOS application on Apple silicon.
+The tests run sequentially instead.
+(60514529)

 *   Animation performance metrics (total number of hitches, hitches total duration, hitch time ratio, frame rate, and frame count) when using an animation `os_signpost` coupled with the [`XCTOSSignpostMetric`](https://developer.apple.com/documentation/xctest/xctossignpostmetric) are unavailable for simulated devices.
 (63766090)